FastPass+ ("FastPass Plus") and FASTPASS

 - In the Town Square Theater on Main Street

-- Near The Diamond Horseshoe Saloon in Liberty Square
+- The walkway between Adventureland and Liberty Square, near The Diamond Horseshoe Saloon in Liberty Square

 - In the brick building outside the exit to Hall of Presidents, in Liberty Square